mongodb/specifications/source/change-streams/change-streams.rst

 An error is considered resumable if it meets any of the following criteria:

-- any error encountered which is not a server error (e.g. a timeout error or network error)
+- Any error encountered which is not a server error (e.g. a timeout error or network error)

-- *any* server error response from a getMore command excluding those containing the error label `NonResumableChangeStreamError` and those containing the following error codes
+- For servers with wire version 9 or higher (server version 4.4 or higher), any server error with the `ResumableChangeStreamError` error label.

+- For servers with wire version less than 9, a server error with one of the following codes:

   .. list-table::
     :header-rows: 1

     * - Error Name
       - Error Code
+    * - HostUnreachable
+      - 6
+    * - HostNotFound
+      - 7
+    * - NetworkTimeout
+      - 89
+    * - ShutdownInProgress
+      - 91
+    * - PrimarySteppedDown
+      - 189
+    * - ExceededTimeLimit
+      - 262
+    * - SocketException
+      - 9001
+    * - NotMaster
+      - 10107
+    * - InterruptedAtShutdown
+      - 11600
+    * - InterruptedDueToReplStateChange
+      - 11602
+    * - NotMasterNoSlaveOk
+      - 13435
+    * - NotMasterOrSecondary
+      - 13436
+    * - StaleShardVersion
+      - 63
+    * - StaleEpoch
+      - 150
+    * - StaleConfig
+      - 13388
-    * - Interrupted
+    * - RetryChangeStream
-      - 11601
+      - 234
-    * - CappedPositionLost
+    * - FailedToSatisfyReadPreference
-      - 136
+      - 133
-    * - CursorKilled
+    * - ElectionInProgress
-      - 237
+      - 216

 An error on an aggregate command is not a resumable error.
 Only errors on a getMore command may be considered resumable errors.

-The criteria for resumable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
-See `What do the additional error codes mean?`_ for the reasoning behind these additional errors.

-.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

 --------
 Guidance